juxt/yada/manuscript/100_security.md

 The credentials argument contains all the verified credentials sent in the request.

 Now add an `:authorization` map to the `:access-control` part of your resource model.
-You must include a :scheme entry specifying your The map must contain a `:scheme` value o your resource model, along with any extra parameters you want to be passed as the `authorization` argument to your authorization function.
+The map must contain a `:scheme` value specific to your resource model, along with any extra parameters you want to be passed as the `authorization` argument to your authorization function.
 In this example, we want to pass the `:my/ensure` parameter set to `[:same-account]`.
 You can specify anything you like to be passed as parameters (there are no schema restrictions here).

 ```clojure
 {:access-control